 - Flat rate: Some cash back rewards cards offer a flat rate of cash back on every eligible purchase.
 Chase Freedom Unlimited®, which offers 1.5% cash back on every purchase, is one example.
 This type of earning is great because of its simplicity.
 You don’t have to worry about which card to use at which store because you get the same rewards rate everywhere.

 - Bonus categories: Some cards offer cash back on specific bonus categories.
-For example, the Blue Cash Preferred® Card from American Express gives cardholders 6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, and then 1% after) and 3% at U.S. gas stations and certain U.S. department stores, with 1% back everywhere else.
+For example, the Blue Cash Preferred® Card from American Express gives cardholders 6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, and then 1% after), 6% cash back on select U.S. streaming subscriptions, 3% cash back on transit (including taxis/rideshares, parking, tolls, trains, buses and more) and at U.S. gas stations, with 1% back everywhere else.
 Bonus-category cards can help you earn more cash back than many flat-rate cards, but you have to keep track of where to use the card for the best rewards.

 - Rotating categories: Another popular cash back rewards card type comes in the form of rotating categories.
 Chase Freedom® and Discover it® Card both offer this type of reward.
 Both of these cards can earn you 5% cash back on up to $1,500 in combined purchases when you activate categories (like gas stations and grocery stores), which change every three months.
 You can also earn 1% back on all other purchases.
 These cards are great because you can earn much more, but it is on the cardholder to remember where to use the card and to activate the categories when they change.